My Non-Pancake Pancakes With Bananas + Healthy Tips For Your French Toast and Waffles

 6. Combine dry ingredients and add to wet mixture.

-7. Whisk together all ingredients or use a blender if your prefer no lumps of banana
+7. Whisk together all ingredients or use a blender if you prefer no lumps of banana

-8. Pour a little less than a 1/4 cup of batter on to heated skillet.
+8. Pour a little less than a 1/4 cup of batter on to the heated skillet.

 Target has new spring things out!
 I love refreshing my hand towels and I was in need of new lightweight plates!
 I also love this skillet.
 I use this particular skillet anytime I need to cook something that I need to flip with a spatula, like grilled cheese, a quesadilla and, of course, pancakes and french toast.

 Healthy Tips For The Sweet & Hearty Breakfast Choices

 For Waffles: Add flaxseed meal.
 I always add at least 1 tbsp to my waffle batter.
 Flaxseed is high in Omega-3 and fiber which will help you stay fuller longer.
 I follow the Bisquick (always the white box) waffle directions but to make my husband (major sweet tooth and high metabolism) and myself (regular metabolism and wants to be healthier) both happy I add 1 tsp of vanilla extract for him and the flaxseed meal for me.
 I honestly can’t taste the difference, flaxseed or no flaxseed.
 Of course, my husband says it ruins the taste but I’m pretty sure if he ate it with his eyes closed he would never know.
 Plus, a little altered taste for more health benefits is always worth it!